Off-script Olympics: Wins, losses, and a whole lot of improv

 And in the conversation about mental health that emerged after Biles’ winding Olympic road, the IOC not only tolerated but even fostered further scrutiny of the issue, part of what cleared the way for athletes to come forward and make the intricate and deeply personal topic an indelible part of the Tokyo 2020 script.

-For Tokyo in mid-2021, maybe “Tokyo 2020” was, in the end, the pitch-perfect moniker.
-Because these were, in the end, a Games that, if it didn’t follow the Olympics’ script, followed 2020’s perfectly — fear and disease and suspicion all around, curveballs galore, unimaginable obstacles to overcome.
+For Tokyo in mid-2021, maybe “Tokyo 2020” was, in fact, the pitch-perfect moniker.
+Because these were, in the end, a Games that, if they didn’t follow the Olympics’ script, followed 2020’s perfectly — fear and disease and suspicion all around, curveballs galore, unimaginable obstacles to overcome.

 And, just like the storyline of 2020, lots of good stuff between it all that managed to shine through.
 A modern Hollywood ending, if you will.